zoltantoth0409/liferay-portal/modules/util/source-formatter/documentation/package.markdown

 ```
 Bundle-SymbolicName: com.liferay.freemarker.osgi.bridge
 ```
-The package path for all files inside the module should start with
+The package name for all files inside the module should start with
 ```com.liferay.freemarker.osgi.bridge```

 #### Exceptions